diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ##### Windowed transformations
 Windowed operations compute results across a longer time period than the StreamingContext’s batch interval, by combining results from multiple batches.

-All windowed operations need two parameters, `window duration` and `sliding duration`, both of which must be `a multiple of the StreamingContext’s batch interval`.
-The window duration controls how many previous batches of data are considered, namely the last windowDuration/batchInterval.
-If we had a source DStream with a batch interval of 10 seconds and wanted to create a sliding window of the last 30 seconds (or last 3 batches) we would set the windowDuration to 30 seconds.
-The sliding duration, which defaults to the batch interval, controls how frequently the new DStream computes results.
+All windowed operations need two parameters, `window duration` and `sliding duration`, both of which must be `a multiple of the StreamingContext’s batch interval`. `The window duration controls how many previous batches of data are considered, namely the last windowDuration/batchInterval`.
+If we had a source DStream with a batch interval of 10 seconds and wanted to create a sliding window of the last 30 seconds (or last 3 batches) we would set the windowDuration to 30 seconds. `The sliding duration, which defaults to the batch interval, controls how frequently the new DStream computes results`.
 If we had the source DStream with a batch interval of 10 seconds and wanted to compute our window only on every second batch, we would set our sliding interval to 20 seconds.
 Figure 10-6 shows an example.

 ![spark_stream_window_example_img_1]
 **Figure 10-6.
 A windowed stream with a window duration of 3 batches and a slide duration of 2 batches; every two time steps, we compute a result over the previous 3 time steps**

-The simplest window operation we can do on a DStream is window(), which returns a new DStream with the data for the requested window.
+`The simplest window operation we can do on a DStream is window()`, which returns a new DStream with the data for the requested window.
 In other words, each RDD in the DStream resulting from window() will contain data from multiple batches, which we can then process with count(), transform(), and so on.
 (See Examples 10-17 and 10-18.)

 **Example 10-17.
 How to use window() to count data over a window in Scala**
 ```scala